 Financial support for foster carers

 We understand that caring for children can be a demanding role.
-We offer a wide range of support, aimed to help you provide a high standard of care for the children.
+We offer a wide range of financial support, aimed to help you provide a high standard of care for the children.

 As well as our brilliant training and excellent support, you will receive a generous allowance when caring for a child or young person.
 The amount you will receive will depend on the age of the child you are looking after and any special needs they may have.